danxexe/danxexe.github.io/unused-variables.md

+---
-# Dealing with unused variables
+title: Dealing with unused variables
+---

 ## How hard can it be?